helenb/slides/slides.md

 </video>

 <!--
 The border-radius property was part of the CSS3 spec which was released in 2005 - but as with all CSS there was a significant lag between the time it was released, and when it was widely supported enough to use.
-As an aside, cross browser support was generally a much harder job in the early 2000s, as the differences betwen Internet Explorer and Netscape, and later Mozilla, were much more significant.
-Here's another old Torchbox webiste - Asthma UK, from 2006.
+As an aside, cross browser support was generally a much harder job in the early 2000s, as the differences between Internet Explorer and Netscape, and later Mozilla, were much more significant.
+Here's another old Torchbox website - Asthma UK, from 2006.

 You can see from this screencast that they love their elements with rounded corners, but without border-radius we had to use background images to create each and every single one.
 -->

 ---

-# Sass and BEM
+# Before Sass and BEM

 ```css {all|3|38|26|all} {maxHeight:'300px'}
 /*